 When must effort be certified?

 The time during which you certify effort is called the certification window.
-Each certification window begins a month or more after its corresponding period of performance.
+The certification window begins a month or more after its corresponding period of performance.

-Each time a certification window begins, you will have approximately 30 days to certify the effort for the corresponding period of performance.
+Each time a certification window begins, you will have approximately six weeks to certify the effort for the corresponding period of performance.

-If you think you have certified effort incorrectly, ORA to ask about recertifying.
+If you think you have certified effort incorrectly, contact ORA to ask about recertifying.

 Once the last date of the certification window has passed, a subsequent recertification can call into question the reliability of the certification process.
 Therefore, your request must explain why the effort was erroneously certified, and why the requested change is more appropriate within the context of law, federal requirements, or University policies and procedures.
 Your written request will be reviewed by the Director, Office of Research Administration.
 Only in the most compelling of circumstances will it be approved.